zer0Kerbal/NewShepard/readme.md

 [![Pages][MOD:pages:shd]][MOD:pages]

-# New Shepard (SHEP)
+# New Shepard (NSHPD)

-New Shepard (SHEP) is a Suborbital rocket made by Blue Origin for Kerbal Space Program.
+New Shepard (NSHPD) is a Suborbital rocket made by Blue Origin for Kerbal Space Program.